obfusk/cpbak/README.md

   just use cpbak with `rem`=`loc`.

   You may be able to adapt cpbak to other (similar) scenarios as well.

+  By default cpbak uses `rsync-rot.bash` to create a rotating, incremental backup.
+Backups are kept in timestamped directories inside a base directory on `nas`.
+First, the last backup (if any) is copied to the location of the new backup, using hard links; then rsync is run; afterwards obsolete backups are removed.

 []: }}}1